hellpig/smart-swamp-cooler-controller/README.md

+# Before you think about this code, consider a simpler solution that anyone can do

+Most days in any week, I run my cooler about the same times each day.
+So, what I would really want is just a programmable controller that runs certain hours.
+This would still need a way to automatically close windows (though, if the average outdoor temperature overnight will be a bit cooler than the house temperature will be, I sometimes want windows open overnight).
+Without an electronic solution, *we* can be the controller for the cooler!

+I almost always shut my cooler down before going to bed because the house is usually cool enough, and overnight just wastes a lot of electricity, and it doesn't make air as cool as one might expect due to the higher relative humidity at night.
+A simple room fan is all that is needed overnight.
+If I do leave it on by accident (or if I get home too late to cool down the house before bed), I often shut it off just as I wake up to lock in the especially cool house, which has only a small bad effect on the midday indoor temperature.
+If the weather is too hot and humid when I shut it off when I wake up, I sometimes do a quick (1 hour) cool later in the morning.

+I also shut it down before it gets too hot during the day.
+My goal is to seal in coldness before it gets too hot outside for the cooler to cool the air, which only works well if you start up the cooler early enough.
+Also, the indoor air will be made to have a very high *absolute* humidity if the cooler is run during hottest parts of the day.
+I suppose locking in the coldness only works if you have good insulation in your home such as double-paned windows and (ideally light colored) blinds or curtains, which you should certainly invest in.

 # smart-swamp-cooler-controller
 Provides functions for making a smart evaporative-cooler controller by getting the weather forecast from weather.gov then doing various calculations.
 [https://www.weather.gov/documentation/services-web-api](https://www.weather.gov/documentation/services-web-api)